Overview

 Agents

-An agent is a long-running tmux session running one of the supported coding CLIs (Claude Code, Codex, Gemini CLI, openclaw, hermes, opencode).
+An agent is a long-running tmux session running one of the supported coding CLIs (Claude Code, Codex, Antigravity, Grok, openclaw, hermes, opencode).
 It owns its own Linux user, its own home directory, and — when paired — its own bot/app token.
 Two agents of the same type can coexist on one host.

 Accounts (named auth profiles)